-Integration is not easy especially in IoT since the sector is rapidly developing - DIY approach can be a way out for countries with no industries but the challenge is integrating devices from different manufactures and software - interoperability).
+Table 11: Evaluation of the proposed solution: Legends ++,+, Reasonable: 0, -, - - Integration is not easy especially in IoT since the sector is rapidly developing - DIY approach can be a way out for countries with no industries but the challenge is integrating devices from different manufactures and software - interoperability).
 Following Gartner's Hype Cycle- it is going to take time before IoT goes through the five key phases of a technology's life cycle and its potential is fully achieved, especially in developing countries.
-Whereas the need for technology use in farming is necessary in the wake of climate change, popuhow to judge:

-5.2 Summar of evaluation and food crisis, it use in emerging economies require holistic approach so as to address these global problems.
+Whereas the need for technology use in farming is necessary in the wake of climate change, population and food crisis, it use in emerging economies require holistic approach so as to address these global problems.